 It is a fun, fast-paced academic competition for students.
 People who like Jeopardy, Trivial Pursuit, reading, and those who get joy out of increasing their knowledge often participate in this activity.
 In a match, two teams of five vie to answer the most questions quickly and correctly, using an electronic buzzer system.
 The questions cover a wide range of topics.

 The Spartan Ink is a place where students come to learn about the different aspects of a newspaper, write stories, conduct interviews, and take photos of all the happenings around SMS.
-We will meet in Computer Lab 304 every Wednesday, 3:15 to 4:15 pm.
+We will meet every Wednesday from 3:00 to 4:15 P.M.
 Come join in on the fun!

 Builders Club | Jodi Gudewicz

 The Builders Club is a service organization that stems from Kiwanis International.
 It is the middle school counterpart to the elementary organization K-Kids.
-We meet every other Thursday at 7:30 in the morning in Mrs. Miller’s room #420.
-Anybody is welcome to attend, and it is a wonderful opportunity to serve, build character, and learn to be a leader, so we hope to see you there!
+We meet every Thursday at 7:35 A.M. in Mrs. Gudewicz’s room #327.
+Everybody is welcome to attend, and it is a wonderful opportunity to serve, build character, and learn to be a leader, so we hope to see you there!

 Interact Club | Heidi Gerdes